 Canberra’s drinking water comes from reservoirs and dams that pass through different filtration systems.
 These filtration systems and treatment plants control chemicals added to Canberra’s drinking water to make it safe.
 However, certain factors cannot be controlled and are putting our health at risk.

-Since we have no control over what chemicals are added to your drinking water, why not control the water that comes out of your tap!
+Since we have no control over what chemicals are added to your drinking water, the best way forward is to take control of your own water.

 Research has shown that more and more people are purchasing water filters for safer and healthier drinking water.